 9. Cockatoo Island

-Ok it may not be a 'paradise' but if you are interested in learning a little bit about Australia's convict history, a day trip from Sydney is worth while!
+Ok it may not be a 'paradise' but if you are interested in learning a little bit about Australia's convict history, a day trip from Sydney is worth your while!
 The island has been listed as a UNESCO World Heritage Listed Site and was once a convict penal settlement.
 Today, it's a popular place to venture for a picnic, a history lesson and a great place for a BBQ.
-Ferry transfers from Circular Quay or Darling Harbour, Sydney.
+Ferry transfers are available from Circular Quay or Darling Harbour, Sydney.